Kandanga, Queensland: Geography

 The town is located on the Mary Valley Road (State Route 51) 160 km north of the state capital, Brisbane and 28 km south west of Gympie, on the banks of Kandanga Creek, a tributary of the Mary River.
 This river forms the eastern and north-eastern boundaries of the locality.

 Kandanga is one of a chain of towns in the Mary Valley also including Imbil, Amamoor and Dagun.

-Kandanga suffered a further blow when its popular hotel burnt down.
-Just like the valley itself, it is being rebuilt with the determination of locals.

 History

+The first township in the area was called Bunya Creek.
+When the railway sideling opened to Kandanga in 1914, the town moved to its present site and adopted its current name.

 The name "Kandanga" may be derived from the local Kabi Aboriginal language, meaning a fork or sharp bend of the creek or it may refer to the cabbage tree.

 Kandanga Post Office opened by June 1914 (a receiving office had been open from 1895).

 Kandanga State School opened in September 1915.

 The Kandanga War Memorial was unveiled on 11 November 1920 by the Member of the Queensland Legislative Assembly for the Cooroora Harry Walker.

 In 2006, the Beattie state government announced plans to construct the Traveston Crossing Dam at Traveston Crossing on the upper Mary River.
 The proposed dam, designed to provide water to the growing Sunshine Coast, was to have flooded fertile farmland, including Kandanga.
 However, the dam did not proceed on environmental grounds, but not before much of the land required was bought up and the original owners moved on.
 A reconstruction plan was implemented following the decision to not build the dam, with farm land subdivided and offered to new owners who have introduced new crops to the Mary Valley.